sparkfun/SparkFun_DataLogger/docs/example_iot_web_server.md

 </div>

 !!! note
     If mDNS is not supported, you can also enter the IP address of the Datalogger IoT into a web browser to view and download the log files.
+You can view the IP address when the DataLogger IoT is initializing.
+If you have administrative privileges to the WiFi Network, you can also view the IP address through your  WiFi router as well.

     <div style="text-align: center">
       <a href="../assets/iot_web_server-Chrome_Browser-Available_Log_Files_IP_Address.JPG"><img src="../assets/iot_web_server-Chrome_Browser-Available_Log_Files_IP_Address.JPG" width="600" height="600" alt="Viewing Available Log Files through a Web Browser using IP Address"></a>
     </div>

-Now that you have downloaded the log files, try graphing the data on a spreadsheet.
+Now that you have downloaded the log files, try graphing the data on a spreadsheet!